 Born and raised in New York City, I have been surrounded by creativity and complexity my entire life.
 My career quest started on the path of art appreciation after studying Art History in college and when I took a position at the Museum of Modern Art in the heart of midtown.
 There was one particular exhibit in 2009 that I will never forget – “Shaping Modern Design.”
 I was astounded by the creative use of shape, color, texture and materiality and how seamless the transition of tangible art into a living interior design space appeared to be.
 I was intrigued and I wanted to see, learn and experience more!

 Two years ago I moved to Miami, the Magic City, where art-deco thrives in a playground for up-and-coming artists, trend setters and designers.
-After finding my way to Dkor, an interior design firm that is constantly evolving and challenging itself, I knew I had found my path again.
-I bring this philosophy of creativity and surviving the challenge with me every day to work and love to see the translation from the day to day to our beautiful interior design projects.
+After finding my way to Dkor, an Miami based interior design firm that is constantly evolving and challenging itself, I knew I had found my path again.
+I bring this philosophy of creativity and surviving the challenge with me every day to work and love to see the translation from the day to day to our beautiful interior design projects in Fort Lauderdale and Miami.

 Touring the Miami Museum scene during my first week here!